+Backup your photos on either Android or iPhone, Windows or Mac for free with Google Photos.
 We’re all well acquainted with the pain of exhausting our phone/PC/laptop/tablet storage with legions of photos.
-Well did you know you can easily backup all those precious photos and videos on either Android or iPhone for free?…
+Well did you know you can easily backup all those precious photos and videos completely free?…

 How to Backup Your Photos for Free?
-Google have recently made Backup and Sync available to the public, replacing the older previous Google Photos desktop uploader and Google Drive for Mac and PC.
+Google have made Google Photos app for mobile and for Windows or Mac.
 The Google Photos app can be used to back up both iPhones and Android phones, but it’s only for photos and videos, nothing else.
 It is more tangible and hands-on than iCloud, since it allows you to upload, edit, store and share photos and videos through its mobile app.
 If your photo album is taking up most of your iCloud or Samsung Cloud storage, then use Google Photos to back those up and maximize cloud space.
 This way, you can avoid having to pay for extra storage